Flag Football: Wolverines make their move on Women’s Division

 “Vipers will be a great test to see where we are as a team,” said Russell.
 “They are always prepared and focused and leave it all on the field.
 I look forward to the Red Stripe Wolverines rising to the challenge this Saturday.”

 In week two, the Vipers edged the Wolverines 7-6.
-Russell says a win versus the Vipers could provide the momentum the team needs to claim the team’s first title since 2015.
+Russell says a win versus the Vipers could provide the momentum they needs to claim the team’s first title since 2015.

 ‘We are having a good season thus far,” said Russell.
 “Now that we are at the midway point it’s good for the ladies to see the hard work in practice paying off on the field.
 The Wolverines have the heart of a champion, and we are working to show that heart on game day.
 The real test now is how we finish the season and head into the playoffs.
 If we play as a team, and continue to rise to the challenges we face, the sky is the limit.”